Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 Let me elaborate.

 I recommend you take 10–15 minutes to tweak your ceiling fan’s settings and see how you feel with each change you make.
-If you notice that, while using lower settings you’re still comfortable, keep things running at that level and watch the savings come.
+If you notice that, while using lower settings, you’re still comfortable, keep things running at that level and watch the savings come.

 #5 Make Sure the Fan Is Balanced

-Lastly, let’s make sure that your fan is properly balanced.
-You might be wondering why this is so critical, and the answer is very simple – design and efficiency.
+You’re probably wondering why proper balance is so critical, and the answer is very simple – design and efficiency.

 An unbalanced fan blade could cause your appliance to work harder than it’s supposed to, resulting in higher power consumption, overheating, and an overall reduction in lifespan.

-I hope this piece has helped you better understand the running costs you can expect from your ceiling fan, as well as the actions you can take to lower them.
-In many cases, something as simple as checking for oil, making sure the appliance’s blades are balanced, and looking out for energy-efficiency ratings can go a long way.
+In many cases, something as simple as checking for oil, ensuring the ceiling fan’s blades are balanced, and looking out for energy-efficiency ratings can go a long way.

 Thank you very much for sticking with me all the way to the end.
 If you found this article useful, please check out our other incredible resources below and consider subscribing to our newsletter.